 Post valuable content daily, rotating the type and format (text, video, and more).
 Limit “selling” or “offers” to once or twice weekly.

 Respond to comments on your content on each social network.
-Respond to each person that comments on your posts.
+Respond to each person who comments on your posts.

 Commenting

-Engage with posts on your social media timeline and posts inside groups where your existing customer and ideal potential customer hang out – your target audience.
+Engage with posts on your social media timeline and inside groups where your existing and ideal potential customers hang out—your target audience.

 Like and comment on at least ten social media posts each day.